bladeski/property-icons/README.md

-# property-icons
+# Property Icons
-Icons for various properties
+## Synopsis
+This is a collection of icons for various property types.
+They are in SVG, PNG and available as an icon font.